tcvieira/IA368-DD-012023/assingments/08-InPars/article-slides.md

 # 2.1 Contribution

-- introduced an effective approach to use LLM in IR beside its computation costs
-- use synthetic data (on MSMARCO) generated from LM using few-shot to fine-tuning reranker model
+- use synthetic data (on MSMARCO) generated from LM using few-shot to fine-tuning reranker model as way to overcome the lack of data on specific taks
+- adapt the use of LLM in IR beside its computation costs
+- shift the cost of LM from the retrieval stage to generating training data
 - use of simple prompt techinque as unsupervised approach (few-shot) to generate queries
 - stablish SOTA with fine-tuning in 2 of 3 evaluated datasets